kudi29/Healthcare-Utilization-Revenue-Analysis/README.md

 ---

-🏗️# The Data Pipeline: From "Chaos" to "Clean"
+## 🏗️The Data Pipeline: From "Chaos" to "Clean"

 Before you can trust a report, you have to trust the data.
 I designed a two-step "sorting" process to protect the integrity of the final results: